Digital Consulting Services CEO Doug Sabanosh Interview on Consumer News TV

 Doug Sabanosh:

-Well, it depends on what their goals are and what we do with a lot of smaller brands is we localize the ability for local people to find them okay, within Google search or Bing.
-So we really tailor make it to their goals, whether they want local business.
-There are some businesses I have some clients I have who don’t want out of state business.
-Cause they don’t want to deal with it.
-It’s either legal or it’s just mentality.
-They know their niche and they hit it out of the park with it.
+I really tailor-make a program according to their goals, whether they want local business or a national presence.
+I have some clients who don’t want out-of-state business.
+They simply don’t want to deal with it and there’s plenty of opportunity in-state.
+They know their niche and they hit it out of the park with it, locally.
 Others want to go national or international.
-So it’s really tailor making the programs for their goals.
-And, to be honest, I’ve gotten a lot of questions with a lot of clients in the initial phone call will say, well, you’re just a consultancy group.
-Are you just going to give me a plan and leave me alone with your plan and have me figure out how to do it?
+So it’s really about tailor-making the strategy and plan according to what the business wants to achieve.
+And, to be honest, I’ve gotten a lot of questions from a lot of business owners in an initial phone call about me being a consultant and some of the problems they’ve encountered.
+I’ve been asked s few times, “Are you just going to give me a plan and leave me alone with your plan and have me figure out how to do it?”

 Gary Atencio: